 Whether you love or hate to cook, your cluttered kitchen countertops are more often stressful than inspiring — and who needs another reason to feel stressed out, right?

 So if you’re wondering how to declutter a kitchen, from cabinets to countertops, and how to keep it that way, keep reading!
-Start taming and decluttering your kitchen with these easy steps so you can get back to enjoying the heart of your home.
+Tame and declutter your kitchen quickly with these easy steps so you can get back to enjoying the heart of your home in no time.

 Action Steps to Organize and Declutter Your Kitchen: